Become a confident and compelling speaker.

 In short, being a good public speaker can enhance your reputation, boost your self-confidence , and open up countless opportunities.

-However, while good public speaking skills can open doors, poor speaking skills can close them.
-For example, your boss might decide against promoting you after sitting through a poorly-delivered presentation.
+However, while good skills can open doors, poor ones can close them.
+For example, your boss might decide against promoting you after sitting through a badly-delivered presentation.
 You might lose a valuable new contract by failing to connect with a prospect during a sales pitch.
 Or you could make a poor impression with your new team, because you trip over your words and don't look people in the eye.

 Make sure that you learn how to speak well!

-What's great about public speaking is that it's a learnable skill.
+The good news is that speaking in public is a learnable skill.
 As such, you can use the following strategies to become a better speaker and presenter.